 Waze does not offer to download maps, but one trick to use Waze offline is to start the navigation when connected to the internet.

 It does not stop while navigating, but you won’t get any reports or nearby traffic data.

 Both offer a contribution feature to help drivers stay up to date.
 Google Maps has integrated a separate section for people to contribute.
 One can contribute by:

-Each type has specific points assigned, and there is no limit on any of the above.
-The points you collect are added to your profile, and as you get points, your Local Guide Level increases.
+Each type gives specific points that are added to your profile.
+As you get points, your Local Guide level increases.

 People also like: Waze vs. TomTom GO

 Google Maps shows more business information, including photos, reviews, ratings, websites, phone numbers, and Q&A.